robulouski/voidy-bootstrap/README.rst

 `Pelican <http://getpelican.com>`_ static site generator.

 A blog theme that aims to be mobile friendly, responsive and easily customisable.
-On larger screens it provides a clean 2 column layout, with a Jumbotron and navbar containing page links at the top, categories and tag-cloud in the sidebar, and `Font Awesome 4 <http://fontawesome.io/>`_ icons.
+On larger screens it provides a clean 2 column layout.
+At the top there's a navbar containing page links, and jumbotron area.
+The sidebar has category links and a tag-cloud.  `Font Awesome 4
+<http://fontawesome.io/>`_ is used for icons.

-First and foremost this theme is designed to be usable right out of the box with minimal configuration, and all the common features expected in a modern blog -- albeit with the ubiquitous Bootstrap look and feel.
+Designed to be usable right out of the box with minimal configuration, and all the common features expected in a modern blog -- albeit with the ubiquitous Bootstrap look and feel.

+However, customised CSS and other modifications can be easily incorporated using config settings, without even having to modify any templates.

-But it's mostly intended to be a sane starting point for building custom Boostrap-based themes for Pelican -- with all the usual scaffolding and fiddly bits already taken care of.
+But it's mostly intended as a "clean slate" for creating custom Bootstrap-based themes, where all the usual scaffolding and fiddly bits are already taken care of, and all that remains is to provide a custom design on top of the Bootstrap base.

 Installation